 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
 These systems help destroy germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
 According to a review, one in five people who had allergies was also exposed to fungi and bacteria in their duct systems.
 Purchasing a UV light system helps to kill off these allergens and keep your family healthy.

 Humidify or Dehumidify

 Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
 On the flip side, too much humidity can encourage the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help enhance the quality of your family’s air with Broad Ripple Service Experts Heating & Air Conditioning.
+Help enhance the quality of your family’s air with Broad Ripple Service Experts.
 Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.